Extracting Medication Changes in Clinical Narratives using Pre-trained Language Models: Appendix

 \subsubsection{Medication Mention Extraction}

 The \textit{medication mention extraction} task identifies multi-word medication mention spans in free-text.
 We approach the \textit{medication mention extraction} task as a sequence tagging task, using beginning-inside-outside (BIO) label prefixes.
 CMED medication spans tend to be short phrases, with more than 95\% of the medication phrases containing three or fewer tokens.
 Medication mentions are extracted using BERT by adding a linear output layer to the BERT hidden state and fine-tuning the pre-trained BERT model.
 We explore several BERT variants that are pre-trained on clinical and biomedical domains, including BioBERT \cite{biobert2019}, Clinical BERT \cite{alsentzer-etal-2019-publicly}, PubMedBERT \cite{pubmedbert2022}, and Blue BERT \cite{bluebert2019}.
-As baselines, we also present results for two well-studied medication extractors: 1) CLAMP \cite{clamp2017}, a pre-trained LSTM-based medication recognizer, and 2) FABLE \cite{fable2018}, which utilizes the CRF framework with semi-supervised learning.
-CLAMP was used without any adaptation or training as there ere no versions of CLAMP that could be adapted to our dataset.
+We compare the BERT-based models against well-studied medication extractors: CLAMP \cite{clamp2017}, a pre-trained LSTM-based medication recognizer, which we use in a zero-shot setting, and FABLE \cite{fable2018}, which utilizes the CRF framework with semi-supervised learning.
+CLAMP was used without any adaptation or training, as there were no versions of CLAMP that could be adapted to our dataset.
 FABLE was adapted to CMED.
-These systems serve as comparison benchmarks for our methods.
+We only tabulate the results from the FABLE with the BERT models in our results.